rmit-fsd-2024-s1/s3997735-s3911598-a2/README.md

  - Mutations include `deleteReview` and `flagReview` for deleting and flagging reviews.
  - Subscriptions include `reviewAdded` and `reviewFlagged` for real-time updates when reviews are added or flagged.

+- **Unit Test**:
+    The unit test part tests the business code of the core part, mainly to test the normal use of the corresponding table.
+The code of the core part is repeatedly written.
+If there is a service layer, the service layer can be called directly, and there is no need to repeat the code.

 #### Frontend

 - **React Components**: